 In Zanzibar things are heating up nicely.
 And although it’s the start of the short rainy season, this Indian Ocean tropical island loses an average of only nine days in November to rain, leaving you plenty of sunny days to spend on the beach or exploring historic Stone Town, the island’s cultural heart.
 It’s great underwater, too.
 Scuba divers enjoy some of Zanzibar’s best underwater visibility in November as well as the chance to swim with gentle giants.
 November is whale shark season and they are commonly seen in the archipelago’s waters at this time of year and Zanzibar offers one of the best chances for intrepid divers to swim with nine tons of gentle giant.

-How to do it: the Fly-in Crater, Migration and Island tour lives up to its name: a week on safari followed by four nights at a barefoot luxury at a beach lodge on a private island.
-If you want to combine Kenya, Serengeti and Zanzibar, look no further than the Luxury Mara, Serengeti and Zanzibar safari – crowd-free Big 5 game viewing in the Masai Mara, migration action in the Serengeti plus the unique Ngorongoro Crater, all followed by rest and relaxation at a private beach villa close to Stone Town on Zanzibar.
+How to do it: If you want to combine Kenya, Serengeti and Zanzibar, look no further than the Luxury Mara, Serengeti and Zanzibar safari – crowd-free Big 5 game viewing in the Masai Mara, migration action in the Serengeti plus the unique Ngorongoro Crater, all followed by rest and relaxation at a private beach villa close to Stone Town on Zanzibar.